 All the socks tested are constructed to appropriate materials, and for the purpose of hiking and backpacking, all dried within an appropriate amount of time to deem it fit for hiking.
 Though of all the socks tested, the Wrightsock CoolMesh II Crew demonstrate the best drying capabilities.
 Like the Wigwam Hiking Outdoor Pro, it is a full synthetic sock.
 In just 60 minutes of drying at low heat, it was completely dry.

-The Wigwam Hiking Pro come it at second place drying in just 70 minutes, similar to the Darn Tough Light Hiker.
-However, the Light Hiker earns a lower score because, during our air drying tests in a fairly humid environment, they typically took longer to dry.
-The Darn Tough Full Cushion surprised us, drying in 70 minutes, like the Wigwam Hiking Outdoor Pro and offers a quick-drying capability on the trail.
+The Wigwam Hiking Pro lands second place drying in just 70 minutes, similar to the Darn Tough Light Hiker.
+However, the Light Hiker earns a lower score because they typically took longer to dry during our air drying tests in a fairly humid environment.
+The Darn Tough Full Cushion surprised us, drying in 70 minutes, like the Wigwam, and offers a quick-drying capability on the trail.

 Overall, if you're seeking a fast-drying sock, the Wigwam Hiking Outdoor Pro and Wrightsock CoolMesh II Crew offer the fastest drying time.
 These two socks are constructed of 100% synthetic materials.
 If you prefer a wool-synthetic blend instead, check out the Darn Tough Hiker Full Cushion and Farm to Feet Damascus Midweight, as they both offer impeccable performance in our on-trail tests and objective, in-house dryer tests.

 We have taken these socks to three continents to test and learn about their advantages and pitfalls.
-In these varying climates, we've been able to identify award winners and niche performers best for any trail condition.
+In these varying climates, we've been able to identify recommendations best for any trail condition.
 When you're looking for a bomber trail sock, be sure you take into consideration how you need it to perform.
 There are many options out there, and the perfect one for you is ready to be found.
-Happy trails!

 — Amber King